top of page

 The adjective 'feral' finds its etymological roots in Latin.
 It is derived from the Latin word 'feralis,' which is related to 'fera,' meaning 'wild animal' or 'beast.'
 In Latin, 'feralis' referred to anything associated with the dead or funerary rites.
 Over time, 'feralis' evolved to encompass the concept of something wild, untamed, or pertaining to wild animals.
 In English, 'feral' is used to describe creatures that have reverted to a wild or untamed state after having been domesticated or living closely with humans.
 The etymology of 'feral' underscores its historical connection to wild animals, reflecting their natural instincts and behaviors when removed from human influence or domestication.

-Quiz: Find the meaning of feral
+Quiz: Find the meaning of the adjective feral:

 Try Again!